 It will likely happen.
 Here are the rules of engagement.

 For a second there, life was pretty good.
-You and your special lady friend were intertwined and doing what came naturally at 8:30 p.m. on a Saturday.
+You and your partner were intertwined and doing what came naturally at 10:30 p.m. on a Saturday.
 Then, a frightened little voice rang out from the corner of the room and hit you like a bucket of ice water.
+Your child caught you having sex.
 Suddenly, you have to make a hairpin turn from super freak to super dad.

-Pull Up the Sheet and Contain the Situation
+1. Pull Up the Sheet And Contain the Situation

-Your first instinct after being caught mid-hump will be to get less naked.
+Your first instinct after being caught in the act will be to get less naked.
 That’s fine, but don’t let your body language send the wrong signals.
 Even though you’re startled, you have to force yourself to chill out.
 Otherwise, your kid will pick up on your anxiety and think something terrible has happened.
 Channel your inner Fred Rogers and, with your most measured tone, explain the reason for your initial reaction.
-“Say, ‘We were really surprised to see you there.
-We thought we were alone, and we probably reacted in a very strong way that you saw,’” advises Roffman.
+Roffman suggests saying something along the lines of: ‘We were really surprised to see you there.
+We thought we were alone, and we probably reacted in a very strong way that you saw.’

 Figure out what brought your child into your room.
 Were they seeking comfort after waking from a nightmare?
 Investigating the dying Rhino sounds coming from your room?
 Whatever the case, read your kid’s emotions and temper the conversation to that.
 “The important thing to do is look at the child’s face if you can,” says Roffman.
 They may be confused, frightened, or just kind of weirded-out.
 “If you have the presence of mind to do that, it will guide the conversation.”

-If the kid is scared after seeing your sweaty bodies (hence your “mirrors in the bedroom” rule), Roffman says ask them to come into the bed for a reassuring hug.
+If your kid is scared after seeing your sweaty bodies, Roffman says ask them to come into the bed for a reassuring hug.
 Yes, this seems like a gross move, considering the business that was happening a second ago.
 But business hours are over, baby.
 You’re setting the tone for this situation.
 Remember, your kid’s perspective of what was happening is vastly different from yours.
 It’s only weird if you act like it’s weird — which is also good advice when you resume activities.

-If you’re uncomfortable with giving hugs in that exact moment, defer the conversation slightly.
+If you’re uncomfortable with giving hugs in that exact moment, Roffman suggests deferring the conversation slightly.
 “You could send the child to their room and say you’ll be there in 30 seconds,” she says.
-“That might feel more comfortable from your perspective.
-Not only does this create a clear mental boundary between kinky time and kiddie time, but it also gives you time to stash your riding crops, handcuffs, and Eyes Wide Shut masks.
+“That might feel more comfortable from your perspective.”
+This helps creates a clear mental boundary between kinky time and kiddie time, and gives you time to make the shift.

-The key to managing this moment is to collect yourself and say something.
+The key to managing this moment is to collect yourself and be direct without exposing too much.
 You can breathe into a paper bag afterward.
 “The first thing a parent can say is that they are having some private time with each other, so if you can leave and close the door, that would be great,” says Roffman.
 “It can be as simple as that.”
 Your success will vary with the age of your kid.
 A 6-year-old will have a more sophisticated understanding of privacy than a 4-year-old.

 When you do have that talk, be straightforward.
 Don’t concoct a cover story.
 Your kid has seen WWE matches, and if you and mommy were “wrestling,” you have a pretty weak finishing move.
 Dishonesty does nothing but set a bad precedent about your truthfulness.
 “That’s more like denial on some level,” says Roffman.
 “It’s saying that what happened didn’t happen.
 And the child can plainly see that there was more going on than that.”

-All right, this is where the rubbers meet the road.
+All right, this is where the rubber meet the road.
 You might feel like lying through your teeth, but be honest.
 “It’s important not to teach children anything that they’re going to have to unlearn later,” she says.
-She suggests telling them something truthful that doesn’t give away a lot of detail.
-Like, “That’s a reverse piledriver, kids,” would be a good example of something not to say.
+She suggests telling them something truthful that doesn’t give away a lot of detail, such as “We were having a little bit of adult fun underneath the covers.”